The daughter of a couple tragically killed in their Co Donegal home has pleaded with people with mental health problems to get professional help.

 “They were so kind and caring, mum always gave us supplies when we went away.

-“Even when we were getting a plane to London, she’d be trying to give us bags of turf and food.”
+“Even when we were getting a plane to London, she's be trying to give us bags of turf and food.”

 An eerie silence hung over the Inishowen market town as the couple were led to their final resting place.

-Businesses closed and people lined the streets of the town on the Inishowen Peninsula as the couple were brought to their final resting place.
+Businesses closed and people lined the streets of the town on the Inishowen Peninsula as the popular local couple were brought to their final resting place.

-The coffins containing Jimmy, 77, and Kathleen, 73, were carried from their home at Churchtown followed by hundreds of grieving locals.
+The coffins containing Jimmy, 77, and Kathleen, 73, were carried from their home at Churchtown for about 200 yards down the Buncrana Road followed by hundreds of grieving locals and led by a Garda escort.

-Fr Con McLaughlin led the funeral mass assisted by the Bishop of Derry, Most Rev Donal McKeown.
+Inside Fr Con McLaughlin led the funeral mass assisted by the Bishop of Derry, the Most Reverend Donal McKeown.